Simunul: Barangays

 The barangays of Timundon, Manuk Mangkaw, and Luuk Datan are located on Manuk Mangkaw Island; the remaining 12 barangays are located on Simunul Island.

 Climate

 Demographics

 The language spoken is Sama, also known as Sinama.
 The first Muslims in the Philippines are said to have arrived at Simunur.
 The first mosque in the Philippines was built here by Sheik Karimul Makhdum.
 This mosque is called the Sheik Karimal Makdum Mosque.
-Inside this mosque stands 4 hags where it is repainted every year.